 Supported Activities for PATH

-Across the United States, 489 local organizations offer an array of essential services and supports that may not be supported by mainstream mental health programs.
-In total, PATH staff reached out to 189,336 individuals in 2015 and served 90,054 PATH-eligible clients with the following services:
+Across the United States, approximately 450 local organizations offer an array of essential services and supports that may not be supported by mainstream mental health programs.
+In total, PATH staff outreached to 103,933 individuals in 2021 and enrolled 58,821 PATH-eligible clients with the following services: